 The soft and malleable properties of copper metal make it ideal for woven wire mesh.

-It is often used in industry for its properties of high electrical conductivity of copper mesh makes it popular for EMI and RFI shielding applications.
+The high electrical conductivity of copper mesh makes it popular for EMI and RFI shielding applications.
 Its high thermal conductivity also means it is frequently used in industrial heat shielding, as it conducts heat up to eight times better than other commonly used metals.

 Other benefits of copper wire mesh are:

 Copper is ductile, easy to work, join and install.
 It is easily joined metallurgically by welding, soldering or brazing.
 Its softness means it can be formed to fit most design configurations.

 - Tensile strength

 Since copper is rigid as well as readily formable, it adds to total system integrity even when subjected to adverse conditions.

 - Low thermal expansion